-The objectives of teaching History at Lee Brigg Infant & Nursery School are:
+The Primary Objectives of teaching History at Lee Brigg Infant & Nursery School are:

-o To enable children to know about significant events in British history, and to appreciate how things have changed over time.
+- To enable children to know about significant events and people in British history, and to appreciate how things have changed over time.

-o To develop in children the skills of enquiry, investigation, analysis, evaluation and presentation and local area.
+- To develop in children the skills of enquiry, investigation, evaluation and interpretation

 How is the content / theme chosen?